This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux for performing basic tasks.

 Delete files and folder

 rm is used to delete files in the directory or a folder. rm -rf used to delete the folder and its content.
-For example, I want to delete a folder named "Document", then I will use the following command to delete that folder.
+For example, if I want to delete a folder named "Document", then I will use the following command to delete that folder.

 rm -rf Document